Last Updated on 16 January 2026 by Cycloscope

 Zoroastrianism and Fire Worshipping in Khinalug

 Even though the villagers here are allegedly Muslim, many still practice the ancestral Zoroastrian cult.
 In Khinalig, among the local mosques, there’s indeed a fire-worship tower, called “Atashgah”.
-Like its counterpart near Baku, this tower indicates a place where natural gas emissions seep out of the ground, burning eternally without producing any smoke.

 Mosques in Xinaliq

-Mosques in Xinaliq may not be noticed by the distracted eye.
-They look like large houses and don’t have minarets.
-The Joma {Friday} mosque is the largest, it was renovated in 1968.
-The mosque in the Gamk quarter has a curious feature, a narrow room called “zulmatkhana”, where a wrongdoer would spend time there to be relieved of his sin.
+The mosque in the Gamk quarter has a curious feature, a narrow room called “zulmatkhana”, where a wrongdoer would spend time to be relieved of his sin.

 Getting to Xinaliq

-Today is Daniele’s birthday, he has reached the ripe old age of 32 years.
+Today is Daniele’s birthday; he has reached the ripe old age of 32 years.
 We go to the Baku Avtogazal (bus station) and take a bus to Quba, a city from which there should be some way to reach Kinaliq (or Xinaliq, or Kinalug, or Khinalug, your choice).

-The first bus is full so we wait for the second one (there’s a bus every hour), it is small, with no air conditioning and no windows, not a godsend.
-In addition, the driver is a bit strange, we don’t understand why but he began to argue with one of the passengers.
+The first bus is full, so we wait for the second one (there’s a bus every hour), it is small, with no air conditioning and no windows, not a godsend.
+In addition, the driver is a bit strange; we don’t understand why, but he began to argue with one of the passengers.

 Hitchhiking from Quba to Xinaliq

-The second car takes us a little further, but we are still 40 kilometers away from the ultimate goal.
-The third car is a beat-up Lada 4×4, we get on, we’re on a steep slope and the car almost can’t restart.
 The driver is a guy about 35 years old who speaks Russian, we understand that he’s going to meet some friends somewhere and we can pitch the tent there.
 We arrive at one of these places with gazebos and tables, where the friends are.

 One of them is celebrating his birthday too, so Daniele finds a surprise birthday party.
 We eat and drink for free and in good company.
-One of them brought a keyboard so we also have live music!
-We put the tent in the grove and tomorrow another day of hitchhiking to get to an altitude of 2400 meters.
+One of them brought a keyboard, so we also have live music!
+We put the tent in the grove, and tomorrow, another day of hitchhiking to get to an altitude of 2400 meters.

 Still hitchhiking to Xinaliq

 Near a fountain, we spot an old military jeep stopped to let the engine breathe.
-They go up to about twenty kilometers from Xinaliq and luckily they give us a lift.
-The back seats are not there, removed to carry more cargo probably.
-Only two benches, we grab bars to hold onto.
-The landscape gets wonderful.
-We enter into a kind of canyon with vertical walls.
-Also, the road grows vertically.
+They go up to about twenty kilometers from Xinaliq, and luckily, they give us a lift.
+The back seats are not there, removed to carry more cargo, probably.

-Behind us a Lada, old and stoic, at least five people on board, and two huge speakers (for music) on the roof!
-We’re sure they’ll make it, Ladas can do everything.
 And with only 4 gears.
-The old military jeep leaves us and less than a minute later the umpteenth Lada 4×4, this time the new model, takes us on.
-Onboard, there are already 4 people but somehow we manage to get in.
+The old military jeep leaves us, and less than a minute later, the umpteenth Lada 4×4, this time the new model, takes us on.
+Onboard, there are already 4 people, but somehow we manage to get in.
 They go to Xinaliq!

 Finally Xinaliq

 We move towards the valley to find a spot for the tent and be able to wander around without weights.
-At the end of the town starts a dirt road, the entrance to the Şahdağ National Park, but there is not a living soul.
-We put the tent in the meadow along the river and go back to the village.
-This time we climb among the narrow streets that lead to the top.
-The village is very lively and it seems all of its 2000 dwellers are around.
+At the end of the town, a dirt road leads to the entrance of the Şahdağ National Park, but there is not a living soul.

-The river provides water and stones for the houses.
-Cows and sheep for food, clothes, and heating.
-No crops except for some barley, too cold, and not good soil.
-Since 2006, with the arrival of the road, a little bit (but very little) has changed.
 Some roofs of the new houses are made of metal.
 And then, of course, there are the cars.
-From the top of the village, we take a back road or rather a path on a bare mountain that leads to one of the many cemeteries.
+From the top of the village, we take a back road, or rather a path on a bare mountain that leads to one of the many cemeteries.

 The mysterious graves of Khinalug

-The oldest one might be Neolithic.
-Like Lahic, also, Xinaliq is also part of the ancient Albanian tribes, so they also have their language here.
 Back in town, we met two Italians who arrived there with a rental car, and so tomorrow we have the lift back to Baku.
-The night is astounding, a full moon coming out from the back of the village.
+The night is astounding, with a full moon rising from the back of the village.